princeton-nlp/HELMET/helmet.md

 ## Using HELMET for future developments

 ### Diverse domains
 With HELMET, practitioners can easily choose the right model for their applications by comparing models across diverse tasks.
-Given the increasing interest in LCLMs for both applications and other research fields (), we hope that HELMET will be useful tool for the community.
+Given the increasing interest in LCLMs for both applications and other research fields, we hope that HELMET will be useful tool for the community.

 ### Avoid running expensive baselines
 It is often expensive to run all the baselines for evaluating LCLMs, especially at long contexts given its computational and memory costs.